FOR526: Memory Forensics In-Depth

 CPE/CMU Credits: 6

-Memory Analysis Challenges
+FOR526.6: Memory Analysis Challenges

 This final section provides students with a direct memory forensics challenge that makes use of the SANS NetWars Tournament platform.
 Your memory analysis skills are put to the test with a variety of hands-on scenarios involving hibernation files, Crash Dump files, and raw memory images, reinforcing techniques covered in the first five sections of the course.
-These challenges strengthen the student's ability to respond to typical and atypical memory forensics challenges from all types of cases, from investigating the user to isolating the malware.
-By applying the techniques learned earlier in the course, students consolidate their knowledge and can shore up skill areas where they feel they need additional practice.
+These challenges strengthen the student's ability to respond to typical and atypical memory forensics challenges in all types of cases, from investigating the user to isolating the malware.
+By applying the techniques learned throughout in the course, students consolidate their knowledge and can shore up skill areas where they feel they need additional practice.

 CPE/CMU Credits: 6